Digital Nomad Guide for Ubud, Bali

 The easiest option is to get an e-Simcard right after you get out from the airport.
 We got one from Smartfren; they have a stand a bit towards then end of the arrival hall.
 They installed the eSim card for us, and it was about 250,000 IDR (around 15 euros) for 25 GB, which is very cheap.

-📲 Get your eSim via Airalo here.
+📲 Get your eSim via Saily here.

 When To Go